 - What is Mailtrap?

-- Since all e-mails are captured by Mailtrap, does it mean they can be viewed only via its interface?
+- Can emails captured by Mailtrap only be viewed via its interface?

 - How does Mailtrap render emails?